 There are changes afoot at British Cycling, and a willingness to accept that what has come before has not necessarily been acceptable, but whether it will be too little too late remains to be seen.
 Let’s hope that we can find some solutions before it is too late.

 All images © www.chrismaher.co.uk | CyclingShorts.cc

-A very influential and respected member of the UK Cycling community; Heather started up the Racing Chance Foundation charity to help women gain experience in cycling racing and progress their cycling careers, she is a Trustee of the Charity.
+Heather is a highly respected member of the British Cycling community, she founded the Racing Chance Foundation, a cycling charity to help women gain experience in cycle racing and progress their cycling careers.

 Freshen Up Your Menu CyclingShorts.cc have a great discount for you.
 HelloFresh deliver new recipes from around the world with the fresh ingredients you need to cook them.
 Choose from a weekly menu, prepare amazing home-cooked meals of nutritious, tasty recipes...

 If you're looking for an environmentally friendly, premium, soft, strong and long toilet roll, without the faff of having to take a trip to the supermarket then Who Gives A Crap loo roll, kitchen roll and tissues are for you.
 We are converted!
 This bamboo roll of...

 Want to find out how healthy you really are?
 Cycling keeps us very fit and active, but many of us don’t tend to know what's really going on on the inside and how healthy we really are.
 It’s time to take control of your health and take health tracking to a whole new...